Computational phylogenetics: Molecular analysis

 The problem of character coding is very different in molecular analyses, as the characters in biological sequence data are immediate and discretely defined - distinct nucleotides in DNA or RNA sequences and distinct amino acids in protein sequences.
 However, defining homology can be challenging due to the inherent difficulties of multiple sequence alignment.
 For a given gapped MSA, several rooted phylogenetic trees can be constructed that vary in their interpretations of which changes are "mutations" versus ancestral characters, and which events are insertion mutations or deletion mutations.
 For example, given only a pairwise alignment with a gap region, it is impossible to determine whether one sequence bears an insertion mutation or the other carries a deletion.
 The problem is magnified in MSAs with unaligned and nonoverlapping gaps.
 In practice, sizable regions of a calculated alignment may be discounted in phylogenetic tree construction to avoid integrating noisy data into the tree calculation.

+Multigene phylogeny

+A tree built on a single gene as found in different organisms (orthologs) may not show sufficient phylogenetic signal for drawing strong conclusions.
+Adding more genes by concatenating their respective multiple sequence alignments into a "supermatrix", effectively creating a huge virtual gene with more evolutionary changes available for tree inference.
+This naive method only works well on genes with similar evolutionary histories; for more complex cases (organellar+nuclear datasets or joint amino acid+nucleotide alignments), some algorithms allow for informing them where each gene starts and ends (data partitioning).
+Alternatively, one can infer several single-gene trees and combine them into a "supertree".
+With the advent of phylogenomics, hundreds of genes may be analyzed at once.